 In 1892 Fort Worth police officers C. L. Waller and H. C. Townes were partners on the beat in what the Dallas Morning News called “the very lowest and toughest district of the city”: Hell’s Half Acre.

 On the night of June 28 Waller and Townes were patrolling in the Acre when they saw two African Americans—a man and a woman—in an alley on East 12th Street.

 Just as segregated Fort Worth had a white downtown and a black downtown, so was the Acre segregated, with most of the African-American businesses and tenements on the eastern edge of the Acre.
 This 1893 Sanborn map shows “Negro tenements” and “female boarding” houses (brothels) in the area of Calhoun and East 12th streets.

-The two African Americans in that alley, officer Townes would testify, were Lou Davis and Jim Burris, alias “Jim Toots.”
+The two African Americans in that alley, officer Townes would later testify, were Lou Davis and Jim Burris, alias “Jim Toots.”